projf/projf-explore/graphics/fpga-graphics/README.md

-# FPGA Graphics
+# Intro to FPGA Graphics

-This folder accompanies the Project F blog post: **[FPGA Graphics](https://projectf.io/posts/fpga-graphics/)**.
+This folder accompanies the Project F blog post: **[Intro to FPGA Graphics](https://projectf.io/posts/fpga-graphics/)**.
 These SystemVerilog designs introduce you to displays and demonstrate how to draw your first FPGA graphics.
 You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
 Have fun.

 File layout:

 * `ice40` - designs for iCEBreaker and other Lattice iCE40 boards
 * `xc7-hd` - experimental designs for Nexys Video and larger Xilinx 7 Series FPGAs
 * `xc7` - designs for Arty and other Xilinx 7 Series boards
-* `verilator` - simulation of designs with Verilator and LibSDL; see [Verilator README](verilator/README.md)
+* `sim` - simulation with Verilator and LibSDL; see the [Simulation README](sim/README.md)

 These designs make use of modules from the [Project F library](../../lib/).
 Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the list of modules.